United-Codes/cloudofficeprint-python/README.md

 TODO: `pip install apexofficeprint`

+You also need to have the requests-library installed (https://docs.python-requests.org/en/master/).
+This can be installed in your terminal:
+`pip install requests`

 # Usage
 1. Create a template (docx, xlsx, pptx, HTML, md, txt, csv)
 2. Create the input data with this Python SDK